DinMo

 2️⃣ Data governance and security

-Server-side tracking allows you to precisely determine which data is collected and, more importantly, when and how it is transmitted to external partners.
-This enables you to select essential information for your analyses and marketing initiatives while ensuring certain data remains confidential.
+Server-side tracking allows you to precisely control which data is collected and, more importantly, when and how it is transmitted to external partners.
+This enables you to select only the information essential for your analyses and marketing initiatives while ensuring that sensitive data remains confidential.

 Additionally, you can filter personal or sensitive data to ensure privacy protection and GDPR compliance.
-By collecting user consent before data transfer and respecting their cookie preferences, server-side tracking offers complete data control.
+By collecting user consent before data transfer and respecting their cookie preferences, server-side tracking provides complete data governance.

-Moreover, by choosing when data is sent to third-party platforms, this technology helps preserve first-party data over time, making it possible to recognise the same user over a longer period.
+Moreover, by determining when data is sent to third-party platforms, this technology helps preserve first-party data over time, making it possible to recognise the same user for longer periods.

 3️⃣ Enrichment of transmitted data